-With 8 - 9 lbs of fresh vegetables arriving at your doorstep on a weekly basis you’re bound to be caught up in a moment of culinary panic.
-With so much fresh produce at your disposal it’s easy to become overwhelmed with how to cook it, especially when you encounter a vegetable you are not used to buying.That’s why I’ve curated a list of all the different ways you can utilise your Ugly Produce Box so you’re guaranteed to always find some delicious way to utilise your ugly and tasty vegetables.
+With so much fresh produce at your disposal it’s easy to become overwhelmed with how to cook it, especially when you encounter a vegetable you are not used to buying.That’s why I’ve curated a list of all the different ways you can use your leftover veggies so you’re guaranteed to always find some delicious way to use your tasty vegetables.

 How to prepare them: Wash and scrub the skin clean.
 Dig out any sprouts or “eyes” with a small knife.
 Peel the skin only if it’s your preference, otherwise leave it on for an extra boost of flavour, fibre and minerals.